So you want to know what are the best touring saddles out there? You’ve come to the right place!

 If you’re about to set out on your very first tour don’t forget to check out the bike touring packing list to make sure you don’t forget to pack the essentials.
 Okay, let’s get into the best saddles for touring.

-For more of out top mountain bike gear recommendations, check out these popular articles:
+For more of our top mountain bike gear recommendations, check out the Best Bike Handlebar Bags.

 QUICK ANSWER – THE BEST TOURING SADDLES